Abrar2652/FLINT/README.md

 | **ToughTables / 2T_WD** (SemTab) | CTA robustness (no CPA GT) | 180 | Zenodo — https://zenodo.org/records/4246370 |
 | **tFood** (SemTab 2023) | domain-specific corroboration | — | Zenodo — https://zenodo.org/records/10048187 |

-**Baselines & provenance.** The GRAMS+ / MTab / DAGOBAH reference numbers and the 250WT pipeline come from the released **GRAMS+ artifact** — https://github.com/binh-vu/iswc24-gp (also https://purl.org/gramsplus).
-For a like-for-like comparison the snapshots are Wikidata dump **2023-06-19** and Wikipedia dump 2023-06-20.
-Please cite each dataset and follow its individual license.

 ## Quickstart
 ```bash